amine187/customer-manager/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `npm run build` to build the project.

+## Production server

+After build the project you can un `npm run start` for a prod server.
+Navigate to `http://localhost:3000/`.

 ## Running unit tests